keboola/developers-docs/overview/encryption.md

 The [Encryption API](https://kebooladocker.docs.apiary.io/#reference/encrypt/encryption/encrypt-data)
 is provided by the [Docker component](/integrate/docker-bundle/) and accepts the following parameters:

-- `componentId` (required) --- Id of a [KBC component](/extend/registration/#creating-application), the component must have the `encrypt` flag enabled.
+- `componentId` (required) --- id of a [KBC component](/extend/registration/#creating-application); the component must have the `encrypt` flag enabled.
-- `projectId` (optional) --- Id of a KBC project.
+- `projectId` (optional) --- id of a KBC project
-- `configId` (optional) --- Id of a component configuration.
+- `configId` (optional) --- id of a component configuration

 Depending on the provided parameters, different types of ciphers are created:

-- If only the component id is provided, then the cipher starts with `KBC::ComponentSecure::` and it can be decrypted in all configurations of the given component.
+- If only the component id is provided, then the cipher starts with `KBC::ComponentSecure::` and it can be
+decrypted in all configurations of the given component.

-- If both component id and project id are provided, then the cipher starts with `KBC::ProjectSecure::` and it can be decrypted in all configurations of the given component within the given project.
+- If both the component id and project id are provided, then the cipher starts with `KBC::ProjectSecure::` and it can be decrypted in all configurations of the given component within the given project.

 - If all three (component id, project id and configuration id) are provided, then the cipher starts with `KBC::ConfigSecure::` and it can be decrypted only within the given configuration of the given component in the given project.

 The following rules apply to all ciphers:

-- Providing only configuration id without project id is not allowed.
+- Providing only a configuration id without a project id is not allowed.
-- The cipher can be decrypted only in the same [Region](/overview/api/#regions-and-endpoints) where it was created.
+- The cipher can be decrypted only in the same [region](/overview/api/#regions-and-endpoints) where it was created.
 - There is no decryption API, the cipher is decrypted only internally just before a component is run.
-- Ciphering a value which is already encrypted has no effect.
+- Ciphering an already encrypted value has no effect.
 - There is no way to retrieve the component, project or configuration id from the cipher.

 By default, values encrypted in component configurations are encrypted using the `KBC::ProjectSecure::` cipher.
-This means that the cipher is not transferable between stacks, components or project.
-The cipher is transferable between different configurations of the same component within the project where it was created.
-If, for some reason, you create a configuration containing `KBC::ConfigSecure::` ciphers, note that configuration will not work when copied.
+This means that the cipher is not transferable between stacks, components or projects.
+It is transferable between different configurations of the same component within the project where it was created.
+If, for some reason, you create a configuration containing `KBC::ConfigSecure::` ciphers, note that the configuration will not work when copied.